 Safety within the nursery is highly monitored.
-Children are unable to leave unattended and the secure entrance prevents people entering without the knowledge of the manager or staff.
-Regular emergency evacuation is practiced with the children, ensuring they are familiar with the procedure and raising their awareness and understanding of how to stay safe.
+Children are unable to leave unattended.
+The secure entrance prevents people entering without the knowledge of the office staff.
+Regular emergency evacuation is practiced with the children, ensuring they are familiar with the procedure, which raises their awareness and understanding of how to stay safe.
 Children's health and well-being is highly promoted.
-They are provided with very healthy balanced foods for meals and snacks.
-Food is cooked on site with snack and meal times being social occasions as children and staff sit together.
-Children know and follow robust hygiene procedures and the older babies are encouraged to wipe their own hands and faces.
-Developing an excellent awareness and understanding of their own needs and personal hygiene.
+They are provided with very healthy balanced foods snacks.
+All parents provide babies and children with packed lunches.
+Meal times are social occasions, as children and staff sit together.
+Children know and follow good hygiene procedures, developing their awareness and understanding of their own needs and personal hygiene.

 Children are extremely well prepared for the next steps in their learning.
 They are thoroughly supported in transitions within the nursery.
 All babies have planned visits as they move through to the toddler area.
-These visits are superbly well co-ordinated by the key persons in each area.
-They spend time with the parents and children to ensure their transitions are smooth and that secure attachments with the child's new key person can be made.
-Children moving on to the pre-school are also extremely well supported in their transitions.
+These visits are very well co-ordinated by the key persons in each area.
+They spend time with the parents and children, ensuring their transitions are smooth and that secure attachments with the child's new key person can be made.
+Children moving on to school are also very well supported in their transitions.